bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/01.overview/12.Common-issues/docs.md

 ## Some factors in the behaviour you are experiencing are:

 1. Using Admintools Pro and it's blocking the scripts.

-docs.joomlabamboo.com/zen-grid-framework-4/overview/Using-ZGFv4-themes-with-Admintools-pro.html
+Read this <a href="http://localhost:8888/zgf4-docs/overview/Using-admintools-pro">article</a>.

 2. Your servers execution time isn't high enough to allow for the processing of the Less.

-stackoverflow.com/questions/16171132/how-to-increase-maximum-execution-time-in-php
+See how to <a href="http://stackoverflow.com/questions/16171132/how-to-increase-maximum-execution-time-in-php">increase the server execution time</a>.

 3. Your server memory isn't high enough to allow you to process the less.

-docs.joomlabamboo.com/getting-started/how-to-check-php-memory-limit-for-joomla-3
+Learn how to <a href="http://docs.joomlabamboo.com/getting-started/how-to-check-php-memory-limit-for-joomla-3">increase the server memory</a>.

 4. There is an error in one of the less variables.
 You may need to look in the inspector to see this.